ay0408/Optimized-RR/README.md

 As an analysis example using our method, we considered the case where the privacy level for the entire dataset is fixed and evaluated the accuracy of output (differentially private) $\chi^2$-statistics in genomic statistical analysis.

 The run time results show that our heuristic method can be performed in about $1$ second even for a large dataset with $k = 1,000$.
-In Run Time folder, we also provide the results when $k = 10,000$ and $k = 100,000$ for reference.
+In Run Time folder, we also provide the results when $k = 10,000$, $k = 100,000$, and $k = 12$ for reference.
+When $k = 12$, our optimal method took about $2$ hours, which seems to be the limit at which it can be performed in a practical time.

 ## One Possible Policy to Distribute Privacy Budgets (when using our methods)